harshsepi0l/HHQV2-Backend/Readme.md

 # Backend for Hornet HQ Version.2 (Prototype)

 This is a prototype version of [HornetHQ](https://hornethq.kzoo.edu/Student/Account/Login?ReturnUrl=/Student/) being developed for Kalamazoo College.
-This repository serves as a backbone of the backend of the project, with seamless serverless functions and deployed a MySQL database.
+This repository serves as a backbone for the backend of the project, with seamless serverless functions and deployed a MySQL database.

 ***please ask one of the Backend Members before changing anything***